-F. Professionalism:
+C. Professionalism

-Students are expected to, at all times:
+Students are always expected to:

-- Arrive prepared to COP-2 assignment - Demonstrate professional behavior with students, faculty, medical professionals and members of the health care team with regards to punctuality, reliability, contribution to team efforts, respect for team members, and acceptance of constructive advice. - Demonstrate honesty and integrity in all interactions with patients, families, colleagues, and others with whom physicians must interact in their professional lives. - Adhere to the UCF Honor Code and Guidelines of Professional Conduct (see Domains of Professionalism on page 32) and uphold the values of integrity, and commitment to self-improvement.
+- Arrive on time and be prepared to every COP-2 assignment. - Demonstrate professional behavior with students, faculty, medical professionals and members of the health care team with regards to punctuality, reliability, contribution to team efforts, respect for team members, and acceptance of constructive advice. - Demonstrate honesty and integrity in all interactions with patients, families, colleagues, and others with whom physicians must interact in their professional lives. - Adhere to the UCF Honor Code and Guidelines of Professional Conduct (see Domains of Professionalism on page 32) and uphold the values of integrity and commitment to self-improvement.

-G. Hospital Credentials
+D. Hospital Credentials